 If architecture gets you excited, then you will find the classic mountain village wooden architecture of the houses with some decorated in words and drawings quite pleasing to the eye as well.

 Our day in Gstaad was relaxing.
 While we didn’t do much and the intermittent rain did make us run for cover a little earlier than we had planned, it’s certainly a town which has a romantic charm to it.
 A place where lovers can get lost in the beauty of the surroundings and each other’s eyes just as they sip on some wine and make plans for years to come.
-Too cheesy, I think so too, but then it is Switzerland and cheese is in the air.
+Too cheesy, I think so also, but then it is Switzerland and cheese is in the air.